marekl/code.litomisky.com/_posts/2014-04-17-why-you-should-use-class-enums-in-c.md

 This is a brief post about what class enums are in C++, and why you should use them.

-## The Problem: enums pollute global scope
+## The Problem: Enums Pollute Global Scope

 Here's a conflict you might get when using enums: